Stimulant Drug Use: Effects, Addiction & Rehab in Kansas City

 How is Stimulant Addiction Treated?

-In your treatment program, you’ll receive different kinds of therapy, such as one-on-one sessions with a licensed therapist, trauma-informed therapy, cognitive behavioral therapy (CBT) sessions, and more.
+In your treatment program, you’ll receive different kinds of addiction therapy methods, such as one-on-one sessions with a licensed therapist, trauma-informed therapy, cognitive behavioral therapy (CBT) sessions, and more.
 Any co-occurring disorders you’re struggling with, such as anxiety, depression, or attention-deficit/hyperactivity disorder (ADHD), will also be addressed alongside your addiction.

 By learning coping mechanisms from a dedicated team of therapists and addiction professionals, you can develop the skills to avoid relapse and maintain lasting sobriety.